Slide

 Enjoy the Culture and Natural Beauty of Japan

 Let us show you authentic corners of Japan that reflect the diversity of that proud and ancient land, both ancient and modern, both urban and surrounded by nature.
 From colorful kimonos to delicate calligraphy, glorious temples to perfectly prim gardens, indelible images of Japan will remain imprinted in your memory once you experience the real Japan.
-We’ll explore lively Tokyo, visit the traditional Japanese mountain village of Takayama, enjoy Kyoto’s abundance of history, and on our Extension relax on Naoshima Island surrounded by sublime art, and contemplate what Hiroshima means to the people who live there.
+We’ll explore lively Tokyo, visit the traditional Japanese mountain village of Takayama, enjoy Kyoto’s abundance of history.
+On our Extensions, we’ll explore the art island of Naoshima and contemplate what Hiroshima means to the people who live there, along with a night at a Buddhist monastery.

 Day 1: Welcome to Tokyo